canonical/chisel-docs/docs/how-to/slice-a-package.md

 3. [ ] [**Inspect the files the package provides**]{#create_sdf_inspect_pkg_files}

-    You can run `apt download openssl` and then `dpkg -c openssl*.deb` to check the package's data contents.
+    You can run `apt download openssl` and then `dpkg -c openssl*.deb` to check the package data contents.
 Or check the [`openssl` package contents in the Ubuntu Packages Search] website.

     ````{note}
-    A package's contents and dependencies may change depending on the
+    A package contents and dependencies may change depending on the
     architecture.
 Make sure to double check any differences and adjust your slices
     accordingly.
     ````